rojashrestha/RojaShrestha/README.md

 # 👋 Hi, I'm Roja Shrestha

-I’m not just learning to code — I’m learning to express, to create, and to connect.
+I’m not just learning to code.
+I’m learning to express, to create, and to connect.
 A tech student with a soft spot for beauty, stories, and the unseen magic in ordinary days.

 💄 I romanticize routines.